If you are an aspiring doctor, you are probably wondering, “How much money does it cost to become a doctor?”

 - University of Texas Health Center – Houston (McGovern) at roughly $22,000.

-- West Virginia School of Osteopathic Medicine at roughly $22,700.
+- West Virginia School of Osteopathic Medicine at roughly $22,700 (check out the best scholarships in West Virginia here).

 If you’re set on private schools for your medical training, consider the following list of the most affordable private medical schools.